 Front Page Prolog

 The Front Page and Prolog Page are most of this website's message.

-(Your author is using the remainder of the resources of this website, Microsoft's 'FrontPage 2003' running in FTP mode, as a pad of quadrille paper for project sketches & notes.)
+(Your author is using the remaining pages of this website, a Microsoft Office 'FrontPage 2003' running in FTP mode, as a word processor for tentative project module sketches & notes.)

 Environmentalism's Nuclear Disaster

 BECCS (BioEnergy and Carbon Capture Storage) Power Plant Section Breakdown

 0 Discussion What is Decarbonization going to be like?
 Hydrogen Only?

 1 Strategy Beginning Our Journey Back Toward The Ice Age